Duke Urology Alumni

 After his retirement in 2002, Dr. Anderson assumed the role of resident mentor at the Durham VA Hospital where he continues to teach and advise residents two days a week.
 To those of us at Duke, Everett is best known for his teaching and patient care skills, as well as his wonderful sense of humor.

-“The pressures of modern healthcare economics on educational funding, has made it challenging for academic programs to continue to find the financial resources to enrich the resident educational experience,” Drew Peterson, Program Director, Duke Urology Residency Program.
+“The pressures of modern healthcare economics on educational funding, has made it challenging for academic programs to continue to find the financial resources to enrich the resident educational experience.
+This fund offsets those for our programs and allows us to fully support all of our trainees in any endeavor they choose!” — Andrew Peterson MD MPH, Program Director, Duke Urology Residency Program.

-The E. Everett Anderson Education Fund will be funded by an annual gift giving campaign that we are asking our alumni to support.
+The E. Everett Anderson Education Fund is funded by generous grants and annual gift giving campaigns that our alumni actively support.